MDS-20036 - Social Media and Society

 This module will enable students to understand and evaluate contemporary debates about the role of digital media in society, through examining the significance of social media for communication, culture, and the creative industries.
 It will provide conceptual tools for analysing the implications of social media, with an emphasis on the relationship between digital media technologies, identity and politics.

-The module aims to deepen students¿ critical engagement with core media and cultural theories through applying these theories to contemporary engagements with social media.
+The module aims to deepen students¿ critical and creative engagement with core media and cultural theories through applying these theories to contemporary engagements with social media.

 The module will also enable students to use new research in media and cultural studies that has focused on issues surrounding software and digital infrastructures, to analyse the contemporary media environment.